cfpb/design-manual/guides/accessible-interfaces.md

 ##### Text:

 - Choose easy-to-read fonts.
-- Avoid using images of text, except for logos and images meant to represent physical documents like a letter or disclosure form.
+- Avoid using images of text, except for logos and images meant to represent physical documents.
-- Make sure text can be resized up to 200% without causing overlapping issues with other content on the page.
-Also don’t rely on browser zoom, since some users have settings to force large type.
+- Text should be able to be resized up to 200% without causing overlapping issues with other content on the page.
+Don’t rely on browser zoom, since some users have settings to force large type.

 ##### Color: